OpenMobileAlliance/githubpages-doc-guidelines/content/en/howtoExample.md

 ```
 ### 4. Add Markdown
-Inside of the `front-matter` the content is written as pair key-value following a `yaml` file strcture, which describes the properties and its values.
+As seen above, inside of the `front-matter` the content is written as pair key-value following a `yaml` file strcture, which describes the properties and its values.

-Outside of the `front-matter` we can write `markdown` text.
-This give us a great flexibility to write any markdown content as describe in this [markdown_constructors](https://standards-hub.github.io/markdown_constructors/) website.
+Outside of the `front-matter` it is possible to write `markdown` and `HTML`directly.
+This give us a great flexibility to write any content as described in this [markdown_constructors](https://standards-hub.github.io/markdown_constructors/) website.

 ```yml
 --- # close the `front-matter`